 Yes, I know this sounds like I’m giving you obvious and generic advice, but you would be so surprised at how many client websites I’ve worked on, where I’ve discovered themes and plugins to be years out of date.

-Don’t wait weeks or even months to finally get around to updating WordPress, your themes and plugins.
+Don’t wait for weeks or even months to finally get around to updating WordPress, your themes and plugins.

 Many of the theme and plugin updates are small bug and security fixes, so take this seriously and make sure you upgrade when updates become available.